abdoolly/zappy/zapp-front/README.md

 ```
 npm install
 ```

+then dont forget to change the backend url to your backend url

+open file src/app/services/twitter/tweeter-service.service.ts

+and change the baseUrl value to your backend then continue with the steps below

 then we will build the docker image which will serve our app using this command ( the dot at the end is intended)
 ```